USA Roller Sports

 A: A copy of a driver’s license, passport, or birth certificate will suffice.
 The document must have your full legal name and date of birth on it.
 Only one form of identification is required.

-A: The minimum age to obtain a USARS derby membership with an adult league is 14.
-For insurance purposes, minors under 14 are not allowed to have a membership affiliated with an adult league, NO EXCEPTIONS.
+A: The minimum age to obtain a USARS derby membership with an adult club is 14.
+For insurance purposes, minors under 14 are not allowed to have a membership affiliated with an adult club, NO EXCEPTIONS.
 Minors 14 and up must complete the Roller Derby Minor paperwork to participate in games with adults. (add link here to the Minor Waiver paperwork found on the Forms page http://www2.teamusa.org/USA-Roller-Sports/Resources/Forms.aspx

 Q: Can minors on a USARS team compete against a WFTDA team?